aresalejandro/spriteCloud/README.md

 ## Explanation
 My goal was to try to make everything as generic as possible.
 Take cases where in all the projects I have been in it is used a lot, such as in API to load a file, or in FrontEnd to make forms or get alerts.
 Try to add the most complex cases as there are many ways to do it.

+## AddInformation
+I want to mention that there is an API case, DELETE is commented, since when eliminating it, it returns 404.
+Try with other IDs, but it always returns the same.
+Also clarify that when you want to run the pipelines with Chrome Headless, there are cases that fail, such as the slider, etc.